Utilizing Tax Credits

 California Department of Tax and Fee Administration

-- The California Department of Tax and Fee Administration (CDTFA) may issue a refund for qualified sales & use taxes paid through the due date of the claimant’s most recent sales and use tax return.
+- The California Department of Tax and Fee Administration (CDTFA) may allow a refund for qualified sales and use tax paid through the due date of the claimant’s most recent sales and use tax return.

-- Credits may be claimed against sales and use taxes due for the five years following the close of the production period, without regard to the fiscal year from which the credits were allocated.
+- Tax credits may be used to offset against specified portion of sales and use tax due for the five years following the close of the production period, without regard to the fiscal year from which the tax credits were allocated.

-- Qualified taxpayers may use certified credits against sales and use tax as soon as they are issued by the CFC.
+- Qualified taxpayers may make an irrevocable election to apply tax credits against their sales and use tax liability in the same year the tax credit certificate is issued by the CFC.

-- However, certified credits may not actually be assigned until the qualified taxpayer’s franchise or income tax return is filed.
-An affiliate cannot apply the credits against sales and use tax until the credits are actually assigned.
+- However, tax credits may not be assigned until the qualified taxpayer’s franchise or income tax return is filed.
+An affiliate cannot apply the tax credits against sales and use tax until the tax credits are assigned.